 Double Rainbows (2020)

 When families in Philadelphia couldn’t go out to play, children helped bring joy to neighbors by displaying rainbows in windows from inside their homes.
-We are collecting these rainbows to be displayed online at Please Touch Museum and at DoubleRainbows.org as a show of citywide unity, happiness and hope.
-Then, the rainbows will be given to families across the city who have lost a loved one to the coronavirus as a show of caring and compassion.
+These rainbows were collected and will be displayed at the Please Touch Museum from May 6–June 27, 2021 in a pop-up exhibition as a show of citywide unity, happiness and hope.

 Whistling Orchestra (2020)